HirunaPro/HPro-Church-Presenter/README.md

 ## Operator Controls

-### Song Selection
+### Song Selection with Singlish Search
-1. Use the search box to filter songs by title
+1. Use the search box to filter songs - **supports Singlish, Sinhala, and Tamil input**
+2. Type in English letters to search for Sinhala/Tamil songs (e.g., type "yesu" to find "යේසු" or "இயேசு")
-2. Click a song to load its verses
+3. Click a song to load its verses
-3. Click any verse to display it on the projector (displays 4-6 lines at once)
+4. Click any verse to display it on the projector (displays 4-6 lines at once)

+**See [SINGLISH-SEARCH-GUIDE.md](SINGLISH-SEARCH-GUIDE.md) for detailed search examples and tips.**

 ### Font Size
 - **Small**: 36px